FAIR: Framing AIs Role in Programming Competitions -- Understanding How LLMs Are Changing the Game in Competitive Programming: Results

 \subsubsection{Official Measures and Contestant Feedback}

 Survey responses on governance reveal a consistent compliance–trust gap.
-Nearly nine in ten participants expressed willingness to follow whatever rules organizers set (\emph{M}=4.55, \emph{SD}=0.83; 87.9\%), and more than three-quarters supported mandatory disclosure of any AI use after contests (\emph{M}=4.23, \emph{SD}=0.96; 76.3\%).
+Nearly nine in ten participants expressed willingness to follow whatever rules organizers set (\emph{M}=4.55, \emph{SD}=0.83; 87.9\%), and more than three-quarters supported mandatory disclosure of any AI use after contests (\emph{M}=4.23, \emph{SD}=0.96; 76.3\%), suggesting a strong readiness to accept and even tighten formal requirements.
 Yet confidence in governance was markedly weaker: only about 61\% trusted organizers to enforce rules fairly (\emph{M}=3.71, \emph{SD}=1.11), and just half were satisfied with current handling (\emph{M}=3.44, \emph{SD}=1.14).
-Awareness of platform policies remained moderate (63.6\%), and while roughly 70\% agreed that rule-making is transparent and inclusive, only 36.9\% had ever participated in related community discussions.
-Together, these findings indicate strong normative acceptance of authority but persistent doubts about enforcement capacity and limited grassroots involvement.
+Awareness of platform policies remained moderate (63.6\%), and while roughly 70\% agreed that rule-making is transparent and inclusive, only 36.9\% had ever participated in related community discussions, indicating that most contestants experience governance as something done \emph{for} them rather than \emph{with} them.
+Together, these findings portray a community that is normatively compliant but epistemically cautious: contestants broadly accept organizer authority, yet question whether enforcement is capable, consistent, and sufficiently open to grassroots input.